 Section 319 funding

-Closed: MPCA anticipates about $2.5 million will be available in the FFY2019 funding round for projects that will reduce nonpoint source pollution in Minnesota’s lakes, rivers, and streams.
+Apply now.
+MPCA anticipates about $2.8 million will be available in the FFY 2020 funding round for projects that will reduce nonpoint source pollution in Minnesota’s lakes, rivers, and streams in areas with approved nine key element (NKE) plans.

 Targeting nonpoint sources.
 The CWP and Section 319 programs address nonpoint sources of pollution, which may come from agricultural fields, storm sewers, construction sites, animal feedlots, paved surfaces, failing septic systems and over-fertilized lawns.
 When taken together, these sources contribute huge quantities of phosphorus, bacteria, sediments, nitrates and other pollutants to the environment.
 They also represent the largest combined threat (an estimated 86%) of the state's water pollution.